Index of subjects

 Match the 4 screws carefully against the corresponding holes in the neck

-Tighten the screws going diagonally as well as round the clock, take care all screws are tightened and with the same force.
+Tighten the screws going diagonally as well as round the clock, take care all screws are tightened and with the same force, not too much force though!

 This is not necessarily the first step.
 You can opt to mount the neck at a later stage.

-Get your alu adhesive tape and apply shielding to the inside of the cavities.
-Make certain that the strips slightly overlap and also overlap a tiny bit to the face of the body.
+Get alu adhesive tape and apply shielding to the inside of the cavities.
+Make certain that the strips slightly overlap and also overlap a tiny bit on the face of the body.

-There they will contact the shielding on the back of the PG and create a nice closed Faraday cage.
+There they will contact the shielding on the back of the PG or conrolpanel and create a nice closed Faraday cage.
 What the f@#& is that?
-See Electronics page.
+It will prevent noise RF signals to enter your amp.
+Also see Electronics page..

-This really helps to reduce all kinds of weird noise.
+This really helps to reduce all kinds of weird noises.

 Check need for shim

-We need to check early whether the tilt of the neck w.r.t. the body is too small, to large or just right.
+We need to check if the tilt of the neck w.r.t. the body is too small, to large or just right.

 If - with the saddles in the lowest position the action is still too high you must place a shim in the neckpocket towards the tail end.